raison00/wave-animations/README.md

 ### Functional Intent:
 #### To illustrate the complexity of the core focus items.
 As the user inputs more data, the value will change in the waves based on data entry.
 So: As more food is logged, the food wave becomes larger.
-Goal for the user is to balance Food with the Excercise and the complexities of sleep and hydration.
+The goal for the user is to balance their Daily Food Budget with an Excercise Plan while balancing the complexities of how sleep and hydration impact the user's daily life.